Gordy: Plot

-Cousin Jake, upon learning Gordy's family is missing, organizes a giant countrywide search to locate them and also a country music concert in Branson, Missouri in Gordy's name.
+Cousin Jake, upon learning that Gordy's family is missing, organizes a countrywide search to locate them and also a country music concert in Branson, Missouri in Gordy's name.
 Jim Stafford, Moe Bandy, Boxcar Willie, Cristy Lane, Buck Trent, and Mickey Gilley perform, as well as a surprise speech from President Bill Clinton (voiced by Jim Meskimen), who unveils a new stamp of Gordy.
-Gilbert sends Dietz and Krugman to kidnap Gordy, tie him in a sack, and toss him in a river, but he is saved by Cousin Jake, who returns him to Hanky and Jinnie Sue.
-Everyone learns from someone who calls into the telethon that his family is going to be slaughtered at an unidentified slaughterhouse in Nebraska.
-Gilbert tries to hide the fact that it's owned by the Royce family.
-However, a battle ensues between him and Luke, with Jessica and Luke knocking him out with the suitcase of Brinks, the family attorney.
-Gordy, Hanky, Jinnie Sue, Jessica, Luke, Cousin Jake, and Brinks race to stop the slaughterhouse from killing Gordy's family, but a train slows them down.
-Hanky successfully rings the lovestruck supervisor, and the slaughterhouse is shut down just in time.
-To Gordy's happiness, his family has survived, and he is reunited with his father, who was also about to be killed at the slaughterhouse.
-The pigs are moved back to the farm, which Luke and Jessica decide to buy with most of the Royce Company profits; they marry and Hanky, Jinnie Sue, and Cousin Jake move in too.
+Gilbert sends Dietz and Krugman to kidnap Gordy, but he is saved by Cousin Jake, who returns him to Hanky and Jinnie Sue.
+Everyone learns from someone who calls into the telethon that Gordy's family is going to be slaughtered in Nebraska.
+Gilbert tries to hide the fact that it is owned by the Royce family, causing a brief struggle that ends with Jessica and Luke knocking Gilbert out.
+Gordy and the others race to stop the slaughterhouse from killing Gordy's family, but a train slows them.
+Hanky rings the love-struck supervisor, and the slaughterhouse is shut down just in time.
+To Gordy's happiness, his family has survived, and he is reunited with his father, who was also at the slaughterhouse.
+The pigs are moved back to the farm, which Luke and Jessica buy; they marry, and Hanky, Jinnie Sue, and Cousin Jake move in too.
 Gordy and his family are finally reunited.